-R. Dua et al., "Hands-on Projects and Exercises to Strengthen Understanding of Basic Computer Engineering Concepts," Proceedings of the 2005 American Society for Engineering Education Annual Conference & Exposition, American Society for Engineering Education (ASEE), Jan 2005.
+R. Dua et al., "Hands-On Projects and Exercises to Strengthen Understanding of Basic Computer Engineering Concepts," Proceedings of the American Society for Engineering Education Annual Conference & Exposition (2005, Portland, OR), pp. 7093-7101, American Society for Engineering Education (ASEE), Jun 2005.

 Electrical and Computer Engineering

 Digital Numbering Systems; Karnaugh Maps; Memory Elements; Sequential Logic Design